patchpump/RestExpress/README.md

 * Issue #130 - Throw on BindException.
 * Issues #137-138 - Use char[] vs String in SslUtil (Merge request from albahrani).
 * Issue #131 - RestExpress.setReadTimeoutSeconds(int seconds) or setReadTimeout(long, TimeUnit) now causes RestExpress to inject a ReadTimeoutHandler into the pipeline.
-* Upgraded Jackson Databind to 2.7.4
+* Upgraded Jackson Databind to 2.8.11.3
-* Upgraded Netty to 4.1.10.Final
+* Upgraded Netty to 4.1.33.Final
-* Upgraded Xstream to 1.4.9
+* Upgraded Xstream to 1.4.11.1
+* Upgraded OWASP encoder to 1.2.2
+* Updated to compile with JDK 11 (use Base64 instead of DatatypeConverter in HttpBasicAuthenticationPreprocessor).

 Release 0.11.3 - 10 Feb 2016
 ----------------------------